 - Traction cleats that fit over shoes for safely walking, hiking, or jogging on packed snow or ice

 - Made of high-strength, abrasion-resistant 1.4 mm stainless-steel coils and heavy-duty rubber; secured to shoes with durable rubber straps

 There are bathrooms located at both the Grotto and Scout Lookout.
 The Scout Lookout restrooms should be saved for an emergency!

 Alternative Hikes in Zion National Park

 Zion National Park is home to some iconic hikes and we love exploring its trails.
 Some great hikes in addition to Angels Landing are:

-- Canyon Overlook: Located in the east of the park, Canyon Overlook leads hikers 1,000 feet above the Zion canyon floor.
-It is a 1 mile moderate hike with little elevation gain.
+Located in the east of the park, Canyon Overlook leads hikers 1,000 feet above the Zion Canyon floor.
+It is a 1-mile moderate hike with little elevation gain.
 The Canyon Overlook Trail has one of the most spectacular views in Zion National Park.

-- The Narrows: the iconic Zion Narrows follows the Virgin River into a narrow slot canyon.
+The iconic Zion Narrows follows the Virgin River into a narrow slot canyon.
 It is a difficult 9.4 mile out and back hike depending on how far you venture.
 The trail begins at the end of the Riverside Walk.

-- Riverside Walk: Riverside Walk is a peaceful hike along a relatively flat paved trail which runs adjacent to the Virgin River.
-It starts at the Temple of Sinawava, the final stop on the Zion Shuttle and the start of the trail leads up the canyon past the tall weeping walls, lush vegetation and the occasional waterfall!
+Riverside Walk is a peaceful hike along a relatively flat paved trail that runs adjacent to the Virgin River.
+It starts at the Temple of Sinawava, the final stop on the Zion Shuttle and the start of the trail leads up the canyon past the tall weeping walls, lush vegetation, and the occasional waterfall!